petenorth/micronaut-tutorial-1/README_istio.md

     git tag -a 1.0.152 -m "a release that will be used for the existing version of code in a canary release" git push origin 1.0.152

-### edit the source code to return something clearly identifying the version (1.0.156) of code, build, commit, push, docker build, docker push and git tag
+### Edit the source code to return something clearly identifying the version (1.0.156) of code, build, commit, push, docker build, docker push and git tag

     vi books/src/main/groovy/example/micronaut/BooksRepositoryImpl.groovy
     cd books